Whadjuk

 Whadjuk or Wadjak, alternatively Witjari, are Noongar (Aboriginal Australian) people of the Western Australian region of the Perth bioregion of the Swan Coastal Plain.
+They were divided by the Swan and Canning Rivers into four residence groups.
+The Whadjuk people bore the brunt of the European colonisation, as the cities of Perth and Fremantle were built in their territory.

 Name

 The ethnonym appears to derive from whad, the Whadjuk word for "no".
 (Note: This equates with other words in the Noongar dialect continuum – wada/'yuad/i:wat, all meaning "no".)

 Country

 The traditional tribal territory of the Whadjuk, in Norman Tindale's estimate, takes in some 6,700 km2 of land, from the Swan River, together with its eastern and northern tributaries.
 Its hinterland extension runs to Mount Helena and a little beyond.
 It includes Kalamunda on the Darling Scarp and Armadale.
 It encompasses the Victoria Plains to the north, the area south of Toodyay and reaches eastwards as far as York and a little beyond.
 Its southern coastal frontier extends to the vicinity of Pinjarra.
 Their northern neighbours are the Yued, the Balardong people lay to their east, and the Pindjarup on their southern coastal flank.